What is a Grand Jury?

 When a grand jury does not return an indictment because there were not sufficient votes to indict the case, the outcome is known as a “No Bill.”
 A No-Bill is generally the cessation of the criminal prosecution, but it does not mean that a prosecutor cannot re-present the case.
 Learn more about re-presentments.

 Who makes up the composition of a Grand Jury?

-Members of the Grand Jury are every day citizens like you and I. These grand jurors should represent the demographics of the county.
+Members of the grand jury are every day citizens like you and I. These grand jurors should represent the demographics of the county.
 Some factors taken into consideration are race, sex, and age.
-In Texas, a grand jury is comprised of 12 individuals.
-These individuals elect a foreman of the group.
+In Texas, a grand jury is comprised of 12 individuals who elect a foreman of the group.
 This process makes members of the local community responsible for the advancement of justice, including safeguarding offenders against unwarranted prosecution.
-(Qualifications set out in Art.
-19.08 of the Code of Criminal Procedure)

 According to Code of Criminal Procedure 19.08, a grand juror must have the following qualifications:

 - A citizen of Texas and the county they are serving in;

 - Must be of sound mind and good moral character;

 - Must be able to read and write;

 - The person must not have been convicted of misdemeanor theft or a felony;